anthonygrees/chef_automate_compliance_workshop/README.md

 3. Cookbooks
 4. Ohai
 5. Templates
+6. Chef Automate and Chef Server Architecture .
+(Can spill over to Day 2.)

 #### Hands on Labs
 The hands on labs simulate the creation of a Linux and Windows webserver.